MahmoudOsama89/Find-My-Phone---Track-My-Lost-Phone-offline-/README.md

 _Features:
-1- Turn on app SMS Retriever every 5 minutes to listen to incoming SMS 2- Receive SMS including app password & SMS RetrRetrievere 3- Send Automatic SMS withwith offlineation once it connconnectedinternet because there is no other way to send sms from lost phone offline
+1- Turn on app SMS Retriever every 5 minutes to listen to incoming SMS 2- Receive SMS including app password & SMS retriever code 3- Send Automatic SMS withwith offlineation once it connconnected to internet because there is no other way to send sms from lost phone offline

 Get it on Google Play:
 https://play.google.com/store/apps/details?id=com.trackerappsforlife.monitoring.findmyphone